-Stefano is the Science PI on a selected NASA Mars Data Analysis Program proposal to study the fluvial and volcanic history of outflow channel systems in Utopia Planitia, Mars.
+Stefano is the Science PI on a selected NASA Mars Data Analysis Program (MDAP) proposal to study the fluvial and volcanic history of outflow channel systems in Utopia Planitia, Mars.
 This project integrates several remote sensing techniques to unravel the history of landforms shaped by ancient water flows and interactions between volcanic processes and ground ice.

 His past postdoctoral research work at UT Austin involved processing and analysis of Gamma Ray Spectrometer elemental concentration data from Mars Odyssey to reveal possible formation mechanisms of boulder halos and their spatial relationship with mapped geologic units and terrain surface composition.

 Stefano served in the Early Career section of the International Mars Ice Mapper (IMIM) Measurement Definition Team (MDT).